 Variations

-Use a copied map or scenic card on the front.
-Insert a route note, ticket copy, or place list.
+Use a map print or scenic card on the front.
+Insert a route note, ticket-shaped card, or place list.

 Use a receipt-shaped insert behind a neutral postcard front.
 Add the place, total, and what you remember.